 5) digging post holes, or 6) planting trees, or 7) land preparation, or 8) vegetation clearance.
-Effectively excluded Effectively barred from access to the beds of lakes and rivers, drains, natural wetlands, and the coastal marine area either through a natural barrier (such as a cliff), a permanent fence (including a single polymer wire fence), or new technologies such as a 'virtual' GPS fence.
+Effectively barred from access to the beds of lakes and rivers, drains, natural wetlands, and the coastal marine area either through a natural barrier (such as a cliff), a permanent fence (including a single polymer wire fence), or new technologies such as a 'virtual' GPS fence.
 Temporary fencing may be used in flood-prone areas.
-Effluent Liquid waste or liquid containing waste solids.
+Liquid waste or liquid containing waste solids.
 Note: In this plan, the term is used interchangeably with wastewater.
-Ephemeral river or stream Reaches with a natural bed level above the water table at all times, with water only flowing during and shortly after rain events, and which do not meet the definition of an intermittently flowing river.
-Erosion control plan Means a plan developed by a suitably qualified professional which specifically identifies areas of gully, landslide, and earthflow erosion and measures to mitigate sediment yield from these areas and meets the requirements of H.2 Erosion Control Plans.
-For the purposes of preparing Erosion Control Plans, "suitably qualified professional" means a person who: has at least five years' experience in the management of pastoral, horticultural or arable farm systems, and 2) has completed advanced training or has tertiary qualifications in soil conservation, soil science or sediment management, or 3) is a Northland Regional Council Land Management Advisor.
-Erosion-prone land Land defined as Land Use Capability (LUC) units 6e17, 6e19, 7e1 - 7e10, 8e1 - 8e3, and 8s1.
-The LUC units are generally depicted in the New Zealand Land Resource Inventory (NZLRI) and are also shown in 'I Maps Ngā mahere matawhenua'.
-Farm quarry(ies) A quarry or quarries where extracted aggregate is only used on the farm that the farm quarry is situated on, and is not sold or otherwise commercially disposed of.
-Farm wastewater All wastewater from a farm dairy, dairy yard, feed pad, standoff area, stock yard, sale yard, wintering barn, loafing pad, calf rearing barn, piggery, poultry farm, or any other stock yard, adjacent entrance and exit races, farm transit races when used for standoff, stock underpass or similar.
+Reaches with a natural bed level above the water table at all times, with water only flowing during and shortly after rain events, and which do not meet the definition of an intermittently flowing river.
+Means a plan developed by a suitably qualified professional which specifically identifies areas of gully, landslide, and earthflow erosion and measures to mitigate sediment yield from these areas and meets the requirements of H.2 Erosion Control Plans.
+For the purposes of preparing Erosion Control Plans, "suitably qualified professional" means a person who: 1) has at least five years' experience in the management of pastoral, horticultural or arable farm systems, and has completed advanced training or has tertiary qualifications in soil conservation, soil science or sediment management, or 3) is a Northland Regional Council Land Management Advisor.
+Land defined as Land Use Capability (LUC) units 6e17, 6e19, 7e1 - 7e10, 8e1 - 8e3, and 8s1.
+The LUC units are generally depicted in the New Zealand Land Resource Inventory (NZLRI) and are also shown in I Maps Ngā mahere matawhenua.
+A quarry or quarries where extracted aggregate is only used on the farm that the farm quarry is situated on, and is not sold or otherwise commercially disposed of.
+All wastewater from a farm dairy, dairy yard, feed pad, standoff area, stock yard, sale yard, wintering barn, loafing pad, calf rearing barn, piggery, poultry farm, or any other stock yard, adjacent entrance and exit races, farm transit races when used for standoff, stock underpass or similar.
 Farm wastewater includes animal effluent, washdown water, pit washings, sediment and other solid matter, milk, milk residue, supplementary feed, molasses, detergents, sterilising agents and other residues associated with routine farming practices.
 It does not include horticultural wastewater.
-Farm wastewater storage facilities Facilities, including ponds and tanks, for storing or treating farm wastewater, but not including sumps, milk vats, feed storage bins, vats or silos, or storage vessels for cleaning products.
+Facilities, including ponds and tanks, for storing or treating farm wastewater, but not including sumps, milk vats, feed storage bins, vats or silos, or storage vessels for cleaning products.